-- 13. Article II, Section 3 (Meetings) and 4 (Quorum) of the By-Laws to align the period for the notice of meeting of the directors with the Revised Corporation Code; the section is also renumbered; the section is also renumbered.
-The proposed amendment is as follows: - "SECTION $\underline{25}$.
+- 12. Article II, Section 3 (Meetings) and 4 (Quorum) of the By-Laws to align the period for the notice of meeting of the directors with the Revised Corporation Code; the section is also renumbered.
+The proposed amendment is as follows: - "SECTION $\underline{23}$.
 Meetings.
 The board shall hold meetings when necessary, upon call of the Chairman of the board or upon request of at least three of its members.
 Notice of the meeting shall be mailed to each director at his last known address, or delivered to him personally, or left at his office, or transmitted by fax, telephone or electronically not less than twenty-four hours previous to the hour of at least two (2) days prior the meeting and in the case of members of the board residing abroad, notice of the meeting shall be given by fax or e-mail.
-The notice shall specify the date, hours, and place of the meeting. - SECTION $\underline{34}$.
+The notice shall specify the date, hours, and place of the meeting. - SECTION $\underline{3}$ 4.
 Quorum.
-A majority of the members of the Board shall constitute a quorum at any meeting for the transaction of corporate business, and every decision of a majority of the quorum duly assembled as a board shall be valid as a corporate act, unless otherwise provided in these by-laws." - 14.
+A majority of the members of the Board shall constitute a quorum at any meeting for the transaction of corporate business, and every decision of a majority of the quorum duly assembled as a board shall be valid as a corporate act, unless otherwise provided in these by-laws." - 13.
 Article II, Section 5 (Compensation) of the By-Laws to expressly state that directors and prohibited from participating in the determination of their own per diems or compensation and to ensure that director compensation is granted by the stockholders; the section is also renumbered.
-The proposed amendment is as follows: - "SECTION $\underline{45}$.
+The proposed amendment is as follows: - "SECTION 45.
 Compensation.
-For each attendance at any meeting of the board, a member of the board is entitled to a fee in such amount as may be determined by the board, which shall take the industry practice into consideration.
-The Director's shall not participate in the determination of their own per diems or compensation." - 15.
+For each attendance at any meeting of the board, a member of the board is entitled to a fee of P20,000 or in such amount as may be determined by the board, which shall take the industry practice into consideration.
+The Director's shall not participate in the determination of their own per diems or compensation." - 14.
 Article II, Section 6 (Vacancy) of the By-Laws to align with the Revised Corporation Code on the vacancies in the Board of Directors; the section is also renumbered.
-The proposed amendment is as follows: - "SECTION 56.
+The proposed amendment is as follows: - "SECTION 55.
 Vacancy.
-Subject to the procedure on independent directors stated below, In case any vacancy or vacancies occur on the Board during the period between two annual meetings of stockholders due to the death, resignation or other cause, except for causes other than removal or expiration of term, the remaining members of the Board, if still constituting a quorum, may fill said vacancy or vacancies by electing from among the stockholders, and the stockholder or stockholders so elected shall act as member or members of said Board until the election of a new Board of Directors.
+In case any vacancy or vacancies occur on the board during the period between two annual meetings of stockholders, due to the death, resignation or other causes for causes other than by removal or by expiration of term, the remaining members of the board, if still constituting a quorum, may fill said vacancy or vacancies by electing from among the stockholders, and the stockholder or stockholders so elected shall act as member or members of said board until the election of a new board of directors." - 15.
+Article III, Sections 1 and 7 of the By-Laws in relation to the election of a Compliance Officer as one of the corporate officers.
+The proposed amendment is as follows: